SciCompKL/CoDiPack/documentation/TutorialA3.md

 ~~~~
 The complete recording of this section uses 704 bytes.

-In order to compute the the derivatives of the Jacobi, the derivative computation
+In order to compute the the derivatives of the Jacobian, the derivative computation
 needs to be available:
 ~~~~{.cpp}
 template<typename Real>